 I write a lot about patience.
 More importantly, so does God.
 Too often, hearing about patience is like a nice sermon we soon forget.
 Then we're on to our next agenda item of seemingly urgent concern.
 But our only urgent concern should be God, and His agenda for us--as opposed to ours for Him.

 Do any of us pray like this?
 'Dear Lord: Here is what I need to do today...
 These things are very important to me.
 I ask for Your help--in Jesus' Name.'

 'Dear Lord, I am Yours, and I will follow You.
-Lead me today: where to go, who to see and what to say.
-I understand my job on Earth is to do Your work, act like Christ and leave a legacy.
+Please lead me.
+I understand my job on Earth is to do Your will, follow Christ and be fruitful.
 I may not see the fruit of my work today--or even in my lifetime.
-But I know You see it, and it is beautiful.
-Help me increase in wisdom, stature and favor with You first--and man second.
-Remove from me the immaturity of impatience and replace it with Your long-term view--Your Vision for me and my house.
-I believe it will be fulfilled at the perfect time.
-Thank You for the work You are doing in my life, and all the lives around me...'
+Remove from me the immaturity of impatience and replace it with Your long-term vision.
+I know it will be fulfilled at the perfect time.
+Thank You for the work You are doing in my life - and all the lives around me...'

-Actors, models and talent for Christ: many top stars showed great patience in their walk through the entertainment industry.
+Performers for Christ: many media stars showed great patience in their walk through the entertainment industry.
 They humbled themselves, practiced their roles and waited for promotion.
-Don't let them outperform you by your show of impatience.
-Because you are supposed to be teaching them the ways of God--not vice versa.
+Don't let them outperform you because of impatience.
+You're supposed to be teaching them the ways of God--not vice versa.

 Both God and man promote people with patience.
 Therein, patience is a success strategy.

 To Be Continued...

 P.S.
 To read the other devotions in this series, please see the Success Strategies series.